Willyb15/Data-Science-Python/week4/day7-intro_to_classes/matt_drury/oop-lecture-notes.md

 **literally** means, store that data `message` on an attribute of the object being created named `message`.

-It is very common to name parameters of `__init__`, and the attriutes where we store the corresponding argument, by the same name.
+It is very common to name parameters of `__init__`, and the attributes where we store the corresponding argument, by the same name.
 This can be confusing at first, but you should get used to it quickly.

 ###  Methods.